calcmogul/controls-engineering-in-frc/README.md

 ### Add content for building understanding and intuition

-Show example of unstable elevator controller resulting from low sample rates and Euler approximation used in model update.

 ### More thorough examples

 The "Implementation Steps" section needs subsections to explain how to do each